 Keep in mind that most stores offer employee discounts, so take advantage of the discount if you do need to wear the store's clothes.
 For example, Gap offers 50% off regular-priced merchandise at Old Navy, Gap, Banana Republic, and Athleta, and 30% off at Outlet for employees, spouses, and domestic partners.

 What to Wear to Work at Jewelry and Designer Stores

 When you are working at a jewelry store or designer shop, the expectation is typically that you wear business attire.

-For men: This means a suit, dress shirt, and tie, or slacks, dress shirt and tie, with a sports coat.
-Either should be worn with dark socks and dress shoes.
+For men: This means a suit, dress shirt, and tie, or slacks, dress shirt, and tie, with a sports coat.
+Both should be worn with dark socks and dress shoes.

 There may be some leniency and variation.
 For example, chinos may be acceptable for men, footwear may vary for women, and there may be days when business casual is fine.
 In general, though, it is always better to err on the side of conservative and formal when you begin a new position.

 Check the Dress Code Before You Start the Job